soderlind/azure-insights-handler-for-monolog/USERGUIDE.md

 Unless `AIW_PRESERVE_SETTINGS` is defined truthy, all plugin options & network options (prefixed `aiw_`) are removed during uninstall.

 ## 22. License & Attribution
 MIT.
-Built to complement Wonolog + Azure Application Insights for production WordPress observability.
+Built to complement Monolog + Azure Application Insights for production WordPress observability.

 ---
 Questions or improvement ideas?
 Open an issue or submit a PR.
 Happy observing!